See some of the best views of Liverpool's famous waterfront from the top of the 25m tower.

 Explore the church yard and then make rubbings on copies of the ancient gravestones of past Priors buried on the site.

-Birkenhead Priory with a history including royalty, the birth of a city, and a religious life, the priory is the gateway to understanding how the Wirral grew over almost 1,000 years.
+Birkenhead Priory has a history that includes royalty, the birth of a city, and a religious life.
+Sitting on the banks of the Mersey, the Priory is the gateway to understanding how the Wirral grew over almost 1,000 years.

 Open Wed-Fri | 1pm to 5pm

 Open Sat & Sun | 10am to 5pm

 The Chapter House is owned by the Church of England and is part of Birkenhead Priory Parish in the Diocese of Chester.
 The Priory Parish, which takes its name of the Priory, also includes Christ the King, Beckwith Street (previously known as St. Anne’s Church).
 The parish covers the town centre and surrounding housing (population 11,105).Find out more

 Above the Chapter House is the Scriptorium.
 This is now the home of the Friends of HMS Conway, a training ship which formerly stood in the River Mersey off Rock Ferry.
 The Scriptorium also serves as a small chapel where services are held two or three times a year.
 New stained glass windows have now been installed, commissioned by Old Conways and designed by the late David Hillhouse.Find out more